-The collect of air dusts is realized by using pumps, air is passing through a filter which impacts dusts on a filter

-(photo on the left).
+The collect of air dusts is realized by using pumps, air is passing through a filter which impacts dusts on a filter (photo on the left - automatic system and on the right - manual one).

-Dusts are also sampled in deposit tanks where they are trapped via a thin layer of water spread over a known surface area which collect dry and wet deposits (photo on the right).
+Dusts are also sampled in deposit tanks where they are trapped via a thin layer of water spread over a known surface area (photo on the right).

-Dusts washed by rains are also collected in pluviometers (photos here under).
+Dusts washed by rains are also collected in pluviometers (photos on the left and right).